nikkizhou/MT-Nikki/notes/note.md

 1. The first file and the last two file has different format.
 Technical challenge to merge them into same df
 2. Upsampling, technical challenge
 3. load the dataset, for cross validation, need to mark the synthetic data; For not CV, need to add the synthetic data to original data then split them to train and validation.
+4. When add synthetic data to the dataset, Only when both ADD_SYNTHETIC_DATA and USING_CROSS_VALIDATION are true,   'is_synthetic' will be marked.
+But it should be sufficient with only ADD_SYNTHETIC_DATA then mark  'is_synthetic'.
+The problem is caused by not thinking through in the beginning. and the code are added after.

 ### 1. Data imbalance:
    The model is heavily biased toward the option-posing class and struggles with the other classes.